Alliances are structured into five hierarchical ranks (R1 to R5), with each rank granting specific permissions to manage alliance operations:

 Leadership succession occurs in two ways:

-1. Manual Delegation: The current Leader can voluntarily transfer the role to another member.
+1. HAND OVER LEADER: The current Leader can voluntarily transfer the role to another member.

 Rank 4 (R4)